 If you were in East Berlin, you could do as thousands of fans did and tune into the Rundfunk im amerikanischen Sektor since they broadcasted the concert live.
 We’re not sure how East German authorities would behave if they catch you listening to it, but we’re sure it could be worth it.

 The people listening to it even got a mention from David Bowie at the end of the song Time Will Crawl.
-He said, in German, something like “the band sends our best wishes to all of our friends who are on the other side of the wall.”
+He said, in German, something like, “the band sends our best wishes to all of our friends who are on the other side of the wall.”
 We can only imagine how exciting this concert was.

 David Bowie never forgot this show and, in an interview in 2003, he mentioned how important that performance was.
 He said that the Glass Spider Tour concert in front of the Reichstag was one of the most emotional performances he ever did.
 He was in tears during the concert, and he felt like it was a double concert.
-The backdrop of the stage was the Berlin Wall, and there were thousands of people on the eastern side of it, listening to the band.
+The backdrop of the stage was the Berlin Wall, and there were thousands of people on the eastern side of it listening to the band.
 When David Bowie played Heroes, he says that it felt anthem, like a prayer.
-Special in a way that would be impossible do describe it today.
+Special in a way that would be impossible to describe it today.

-The cover picture here from David Bowie Berlin Concert with the Reichstag and the Glass Spider stage is from welt.de.
+The cover picture from David Bowie Berlin Concert with the Reichstag and the Glass Spider stage is from welt.de.